 A series of photographic collages addressing the Brexit debate.
 Using my own photographs of the horizon looking out to sea near my home in west Cornwall I have collaged images taken from my collection of First World War postcards sent to and from the frontline.
-The cards are from all sides of the conflict – British, French, German, Italian – and the messages reflect universal concerns and longing to be reunited with loved ones – by turns banal, tender or bizarre.
-I have replaced the patriotic captions of the time with the slogans and headlines from the media surrounding both sides of the Brexit debate.
-The view looking out to sea emphasises the idea of broadening horizons and extracts from the messages in English, French, German and Italian underline our shared concerns and humanity, in opposition to the divisive nature of the Leave campaign dialogue.
+The cards are from both sides of the conflict but the messages reflect universal concerns and longing to be reunited with loved ones.
+I have replaced the patriotic captions of the time with the equally fervent media slogans and headlines surrounding both sides of the Brexit debate.
+The view out to sea emphasises the idea of looking outwards and broadening horizons and instead of the divisive nature of the Leave campaign dialogue, extracts from the messages in English, French, German and Italian underline our shared concerns and humanity.
 The title of the series should leave the viewer in no doubt on which side of the divide I stand!

 Having a Whale of a Time

 Sending a postcard has been a ritual of the British seaside holiday since Victorian times but the convention is now sadly in decline as people share their pictures and experiences directly on social media or send a text to announce their safe arrival.